Repositories

 Query Methods

 You can add query methods to your repositories.
-For example, here is a repository with two query methods:
+Here is an example of a repository with two query methods:

 public interface CustomerRepository extends Repository<CustomerId, Customer> {